SyncfusionExamples/How-to-add-button-column-in-Flutter-DataTable-SfDataGrid-/README.md

 # How-to-add-button-column-in-Flutter-DataTable--SfDataGrid-

-The Syncfusion [Flutter DataGrid](https://help.syncfusion.com/flutter/datagrid/overview) provides the support to load any widget in the cells.
-In this article, you can learn about how to load the button widget for specific column and perform any action on that button click.
+The Syncfusion [Flutter DataGrid](https://help.syncfusion.com/flutter/datagrid/overview) supports loading any widget in the cells.
+In this article, you can learn how to load the button widget for a specific column and perform any action on that button click.

 ## STEP 1:
 Initialize the [SfDataGrid](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid-class.html) widget with all the required properties.

 ```dart
   List<Employee> _employees = <Employee>[];